BMW-lab-MSU/drone_lidar_spec/README.md

 ### specs
 📊 Contains code for generating spectrograms.
 Generates annotations as well.
 More details can be found in the [specs/README.md](specs/README.md) file.

+### globus
+🌐 Contains scripts for transferring files using the Globus CLI.

 ## Docker 🐳
 The Docker image is contained here.
 For use at MSU, the image was converted to an Apptainer image so it could be run on Tempest (MSU HPC).
 *Note: The Apptainer container (.sif) is not included as the file is too large.*